E. F. Averyt/Paul and Mildred Wood Learning Center

 Simpson Residence Hall

 Simpson was completed in 1961.
 It provides housing for 56 females.
-The hall is comprised of suites for four girls, with a bath for each suite, as well as parlor space.
-Coin-operated laundry facilities are available.
+The hall is comprised of suites for four girls, with a bath for each suite.
+Laundry facilities are available on the bottom floor.
 This building is named for Dr. L. K. Simpson, former principal of the academy.

 Howard Residence Hall